Is it dangerous to leave a child in a hot car?

 - 57.9% of people from states in the Midwest correctly guessed that cracking a window does not affect the threat of heatstroke.

-- Pediatric Vehicular Stroke (PVS), also known as child heatstroke, has killed 38 children already in 2019.
+- Pediatric Vehicular Stroke (PVS), also known as child heatstroke, has killed 38 children already in last year in 2019.

 - In 2018, 52 children died in the U.S. while trapped in a hot car.